 So whether you’re an investor who lives overseas or whether you’re UK based it doesn’t matter.
 You have to play by the rules.
 You can go through the process of issuing a Section 21 Eviction Notice or a Section 8 Housing Eviction Letter to the tenant yourself but there is room for error if you do.
 If you fill in the forms incorrectly or don’t follow proper procedure then you are going to run into trouble.
 So, when you find yourself in the unfortunate position of having to evict a tenant then we strongly recommend that you use a solicitor to help you with the process.

 2. The National Landlord’s Association

-We use a Uk company, The National Landlords Association to support us with a lot of our tenant issues.
+We are members of the NLA (The National Landlords Association) who support us with a lot of our tenant issues.
 It’s a paid membership subscription but I stress that it’s not attached to us in any way.
 The National Landlord’s Association provides a service that we use to get advice on managing our properties and we’ve found them to be very useful.
 There’s a member’s support line you can call to get advice on evicting a tenant and getting possession of your property back and they will be able to advise on the correct application of the Section 8 Notice to Quit and the Section 21 Eviction Notice.

 3. Legal Advice in Evicting a Tenant

 So, you don’t have to necessarily use a solicitor (though we advise that you do).
 You can get also get guidance from The National Landlord’s Association as to how to proceed.
 Your letting agent should also be able to help or at least offer some guidance.
 The important thing with regard to evicting a tenant in the UK is to get it right.
 It needs to be done following the right legal process and you want it to be done as quickly as possible.
 Any delay is just going to cost you more.
 That is why hiring a solicitor is probably the best thing to do.
 It’s simply more efficient to do this and everything will happen faster.